microsoft/app-camp/docs/new-adventure/06-run-in-outlook.md

 ### Step 1: Ensure your app is running and navigate to Microsoft Outlook

-While your app is running, click the "waffle" menu in Teams 1️⃣ and select "Outlook" 2️⃣.
+1️⃣ While your app is running, click the "waffle" menu in Teams

+2️⃣ Select "Outlook"

 ![Caption](../assets/new-adventure/Lab06-001-Outlook1.png)